dwp/design-system/app/views/patterns/consent-to-cookies/README.md

 Username: <code>Cookies</code>
 Password: <code>Policy</code>

+## Content

+The content in the prototype is to be used as a basis for all DWP services but will need to change depending on the service name and the cookies it uses.

+Here's the <a href="/public/docs/english_cookie_content.md" alt="">english</a> and <a href="/public/docs/welsh_cookie_content.md">welsh</a> content for the pattern.

 ### Show the cookie banner and related actions
 The cookie banner is displayed the first time a service is used and persists on every page of the service until the user updates their settings.